 The film’s protagonists are members of the Wulan Lengkoan, a dance troupe of school girls in Sonder, North Sulawesi, who practise kabasaran, an ancient martial art and war dance traditionally performed only by Minahasan men.
 In the film, Virsay drifts between realities until she encounters the head of a slaughtered rooster in the forest.
 Symbolically used as a tool for measuring the strength of an individual’s character within ritual, the encounter transforms Visray into a warrior in kabasaran attire and she ceremonially receives karai.

-Garden Amidst the Flame attempts to resituate expected roles of gender and masculinity within Minahsan society, in the rapidly changing social and economic context of Indonesia.
-The playful interactions between the members of the child gang, and their engagement with the ancestral culture, take place in many contexts, including during a traditional tinutuan meal, and on a journey to an ancestral burial ground with waruga sarcophagi.
+Garden Amidst the Flame attempts to resituate expected roles of gender and masculinity in Minahsan society within the rapidly changing social and economic context of Indonesia.
+The playful interactions between the members of the child gang, and their engagement with ancestral culture, take place in many contexts, including during a traditional tinutuan meal, and on a journey to an ancestral burial ground with waruga sarcophagi.
 Meanwhile, shots in the protagonist’s bedroom reveal posters of Western celebrities and Indonesian Minahasan cultural figures, using consumer iconography to weave a semi-fictional tale exploring the Wulan Lengkoan’s ideas of power and economy in an increasingly globalised Minahasa.

 The film has been produced during an eighteen-month collaboration between Tontey and a small group of members in the Wulan Lengkoan.
 The project offers a viewpoint into the translation of generational knowledge and layering of time in a moment of societal change.
 This shift is emphasised by the coelacanth, who reappears throughout the film smoking an enchanted pipe whilst weaving a tale about a journey through a human navel to meet the ancestors, and posing questions about building stories in the absence of history.